Research Process - Overview

 Read more

-- Narrow your original topic into a research question.
+- Refine your original topic into a clear, specific research question or thesis statement.

 - Consider:

-- Is the research question researchable in terms of the available timeframe and required resources?
+- Is the research question feasible within the available timeframe and resources?

-- Is the research question too broad or too narrow?
+- Is the question too broad or too narrow?
+Strike a balance to ensure depth without overwhelming scope.

 Read more